qmk/qmk_firmware/README.md

 License
 -------
 **GPLv2** or later.
 Some protocol files are under **Modified BSD License**.

-LUFA, PJRC and V-USB stack have their own license respectively.
+Third party libraries like LUFA, PJRC and V-USB have their own license respectively.